niess/danton/docs/source/coordinates.rst

 .. note::

-   With the exception of the :python:`"PREM"` ellipsoid (i.e. a spherical Earth), there is a discrepancy between the geographic (orthometric) and geocentric (radial) altitudes.
+   With the exception of the :python:`"PREM81"` ellipsoid (i.e. a spherical Earth), there is a discrepancy between the geographic (orthometric) and geocentric (radial) altitudes.